-Abstract: The three direct determinants of the rate of spread of sexually transmitted diseases (STDs) are sexual behaviors, the mean duration of infectiousness, and the mean efficiency of sexual transmission of each STD.
-Underlying ecological and behavioral factors that operate through one or more of these direct determinants lie on a continuum, ranging from those most proximate back to those more remote (in time or mechanism) from the direct determinants.
+Abstract: The three direct determinants of the rate of spread of sexually transmitted diseases are sexual behaviors, the mean duration of infectiousness, and the mean efficiency of sexual transmission of each sexually transmitted disease.
+Underlying ecological and behavioral factors that operate through one or more of these direct determinants lie on a continuum, ranging from those most proximate back to those more remote from the direct determinants.

 Human Ecology The Science of Social Adjustment

 THE interest of men of science in the study of human relationships is growing apace, much to the benefit of sociology.
 Sociologists have in the past been far too prone to assume that their subject can be developed in the library; social philosophy has steadily progressed as a result, while social science, properly so called, has lagged behind.

 Human Ecology is literally a science of the ecology of human populations, especially of the variety of contemporary populations living in Asian and Oceania countries.